 What is a network backbone?

-Weighted networks are networks in which each link has a specific value.
-These weights might capture the strength of a friendship, or the capacity of a road.
-Because weighted networks contain a lot of information, they can also be difficult to analyze and visualize.
-Therefore, it is often helpful to focus on the backbone, which is an unweighted binary network that contains only the most significant links.
-Backbones are especially useful for bipartite projections, where the weights represent the number of things two people share (e.g. how many of the same bills two legislators supported, how many of the same events two people attended).
-For an introduction to bipartite projections and backbones, check out this recorded workshop (slides and interactive workshop materials are available here).
+Networks are often complex and contain a lot of information.
+In some cases, networks are weighted, where the weighted capture the strength of a friendship, or the capacity of a road.
+In other cases, networks may be very dense, which obscures underlying patterns.
+Because weighted and dense networks contain a lot of information, they can be difficult to analyze and visualize.
+Therefore, it is often helpful to focus on the backbone, which is an unweighted network that contains only the most significant links.

 The R backbone package

-The backbone package for R makes it easy to identify the most significant links in a weighted network and extract its backbone.
+The backbone package for R makes it easy to identify the most significant links in a network and to extract its backbone.
 The package is freely available from CRAN and can be installed by typing install.packages("backbone") into the R command line.
 Once the package is installed, load it by typing library(backbone) and view the documentation by typing ?backbone or vignette("backbone").
+You can find a short walk-thru here, and a longer tutorial here.
 If you find a bug or want to request a few feature, please let us know via GitHub.
 For help using the package, don't hesitate to contact me.

-The models in the backbone package have been used to study political coalitions and polarization, gastrointestinal dysbiosis in zebrafish, and X-men collaborations.
-If you have used backbone in a publication or pre-print, let us know and we'll send you one of these cool backbone decals!
+The models in the backbone package have been used to study political coalitions and polarization, gastrointestinal dysbiosis in zebrafish, X-men collaborations, and Christmas movies.
+If you have used backbone in a publication or pre-print, let me know and we'll send you a cool backbone hex decal!

 Papers about backbone

 Neal, Z. P. (2022). backbone: An R package to extract network backbones.
 PLoS ONE 17, e0269137. https://doi.org/10.1371/journal.pone.0269137